jdeast/EXOFASTv2/README.md

 EXOFASTv2) and "echo $EXOFAST_PATH" (it should point to your installation) to check.

-2) You have missing dependencies (e.g., IDL astronomy library)
+2) You have missing dependencies (e.g., IDL astronomy library, coyote library)

 3) You have programs with the same name with a higher precedence in your IDL path.
 Renaming or moving your version will fix it, but please send me an email if the conflicting code is a library routine.
 I will rename the EXOFASTv2 version to avoid conflicts with others.

-4) You have an old version of IDL.
+4) You have an older version of IDL.
 EXOFASTv2 has been built and tested on linux with IDL 8.5.
 I am not aware of any incompatibility for any platform (Windows, Mac, Linux) other versions newer than 8.0 (please report it if you find any).
 I currently use empty arrays and negative indices, which is not supported for versions older than IDL v8.0.
 I plan to remove those dependencies to support older versions.
-If you can't run EXOFASTv2 because your version is too old, please send me an email to help me gauge user interest.
+If you can't run EXOFASTv2 because your IDL version is too old, please send me an email to help me gauge user interest.

 Note 1: The latest IDL version can be installed for free and EXOFASTv2 can be run within a virtual machine without a license.